-- Complementary town centre locations provide nearby alternatives should the main charging hub be fully occupied
+- Complementary town centre charging locations should the main charging hub be fully occupied

-- Residential hubs will provide options for overnight charging for people who do not have private drvieways
+- Residential hubs providing overnight charging for people who do not have private driveways

-- Park and Choose and long-stay car parks will have multiple slow (3kW) /standard (7kW) chargepoints for public transport users
+- Multiple 'destination' chargepoints at Park and Choose and long-stay car parks

-- The Council's fleet of pool vehicles and works vans have access to appropriate chargepoints to facilitate the switch to an all-electric fleet
+- Sufficient chargepoints for our own fleet of pool vehicles and works vans as we move to an all-electric fleet

 We welcome suggestions for additional locations, particularly from potential EV owners without off-street parking (and therefore without the ability to charge at home).
 Email [email protected] with your requests.